 A couple of years ago whilst I was working in Tobermory and talking to tourists, I spotted a sea eagle.
 In my excitement I changed the subject and pointed it out to them and handed them my binoculars which were in the van.
 They were delighted.
 After being on the island for four days and not seeing one they were pleased of the experience (albeit from quite a distance).

 We are definitely well over due a visit.
-It was on our last ferry crossing back to Oban (four years ago) that we decided to move to Scotland.
-So you can see why it’s special to us for more than just the wildlife.
-I do also have to say that even though most of my visits to Mull have been in March, I have also managed to sit on a beach in Iona, in a tshirt, eating a picnic.
+It was on our last ferry crossing back to Oban that we decided to move to Scotland.
+You can see why it’s special to us for more than just the wildlife.
+Even though most of my visits to Mull have been in March, I have also managed to sit on a beach in Iona, in a tshirt, eating a picnic.
 It’s not all bad.

 Cairngorms National Park

 The Cairngorms National Park is home to the UK’s only free ranging reindeer herd.
 I was astounded to learn this when I lived down south and in fact, had to look it up!
 Really?
 Actual reindeer in the Cairngorms.
 Yup.
 Very cool.

 Back then I didn’t know much about this wilderness and it’s harsh winter conditions but now I totally understand why this is THE most perfect place for them to be.
 Best of all, you can take guided walks up the hillside and get up close with these beautiful creatures.

 Dude and I did just that with the Cairngorm Reindeer Centre a few years ago.
 Conditions were perfect.
 With snow already on the ground and another light flutter of snow whilst we were up with the herders, it made for the most perfect experience.
 We got to hand feed some of them and chat with the guys who look after them and know each reindeer by name!